emilyaherbert/containerless/README.md

 curl localhost:8080/hello
 ```

-After four curls, it will extract and compile the trace to
+After 100 curls, it will extract and compile the trace to
 `/rust/containerless_scaffold/src/containerless.rs` and then *quit the
 program*.